 What if I’m considering student loan refinancing during the current national emergency or have a pending application?

-Due to recent events, including an executive order by the President to waive federal student loan interest during the COVID-19 crisis, we want Earnest clients to explore all their options before applying to refinance their federal student loans.
+Due to recent events, including an executive order by the President to waive federal student loan interest for a limited time during the COVID-19 crisis, we want Earnest clients to explore all their options before applying to refinance their federal student loans.

 Refinancing a federal student loan with a private lender means you will no longer have access to benefits of your federal loans, including the temporary 0% interest rate on federally held loans, and suspension of payments, which may last for a number of months.